 - Cook the turkey 4-6 hours (this will vary greatly depending on the size of your bird).
 The general rule is 15 minutes per pound.

-- In the last hour of cooking, top the turkey withe remaining butter (it will melt and braise in the juices), then wrap tightly in 2 layers of heavy duty foil.
+- In the last hour of cooking, top the turkey with the remaining butter (it will melt and braise in the juices), then wrap tightly in 2 layers of heavy duty foil.

 Follow me on Bloglovin!